sdl5384/nycscertweb/index.md

 Hello, my name is Sam Lojacono and welcome to my *nycscertweb* page.
 In this website I have posted a series of projects I have completed not only during my time as a graduate student through Hunter's College Computer Science Ed program, but my own ongoing projects.

+I first got into coding when I was still an undegrad at college.
+I had to take a Java programming course as part of my degree.
+I enjoyed it as soon as we started.

+I soon began to develop as a coding hobbyist.
+I first started getting involved with Java and independely learning the different facets of Java I did not learn earlier in class.

 **Computer Science Education Coursework**

 |Course Name                             | Filename         | Description|